LAW4801 Research Project

 Please follow the below steps to enrol in LAW4801 Research Project:

 - Enrol in LAW4801 Research Project through the Web Enrolment System (WES).
 For assistance with enrolling through WES, please visit the WES help for coursework students web page.

-- Enter Moodle and log in using your student ID and password.
+- Approximately two weeks prior to the beginning of the semester in which you have enrolled in Research Project, you will receive notification that you may now nominate your Host Unit.
+Once you have received that notification, enter Moodle and log in using your student ID and password.
 For assistance with Moodle, please visit the Moodle Support for Students web page.

 - Select LAW4801 Research project